When do molecular polaritons behave like optical filters?: Beyond optical filtering: Nontrivial polaritonic effects

 \section{Beyond optical filtering: Nontrivial polaritonic effects}

 In Sec. \ref{examples}, we presented scenarios where polaritonic effects can be understood as optical filtering.
-In these examples we considered the $N\to\infty$ limit, and, for the most part, neglected the ``$1/N$ effects'' that lead to processes like relaxation of dark states back to polaritons.
+In these examples we considered the large-$N$ limit, and, for the most part, neglected the ``$1/N$ effects'' that lead to processes like relaxation of dark states back to polaritons.
 In the $N\to\infty$ limit, the linear optics treatment is exact when considering the first excitation manifold.
 Consequently, a laser pulse shaped to mimic the polariton transmission spectrum can be employed outside of the cavity to achieve the same ``polaritonic'' phenomena.
-Even upon relaxation of the $N\to\infty$ limit, the dark-state-to-polariton relaxation rate via radiative pumping can be described through readily attainable linear optics observables, \textit{e.g.}, bare molecular emission and polariton absorption and transmission.
+Even upon relaxation of the $N\to\infty$ limit, the dark-state-to-polariton relaxation rate via radiative pumping can be partially described as optical filtering of the cavity-enhanced fluorescence of incoherent excitons through the polariton windows.
 Still, there are many situations where polaritonic phenomena go beyond optical filtering.
 In the following sections, we present some $1/N$ effects that cannot be described as simply optical filtering: polariton-assisted photon recycling and vibrational relaxation.
-We then consider scenarios that challenge the limitations of the theory presented in Sec.~\ref{sec:impurity_model}, including when the number of excitations approaches the number of molecules per mode and the scenarios where few-molecule strong coupling can be achieved.
+We then consider scenarios that challenge the limitations of the theoretical approach presented in Sec.~\ref{sec:impurity_model}, including when the number of excitations approaches the number of molecules per mode and the scenarios where few-molecule strong coupling can be achieved.
 Finally, we mention some experiments conducted in the collective strong coupling regime in the large-$N$ limit, yet where polaritonic phenomena are observed that cannot be explained via optical filtering.